Chapter 5 Bayesian hierarchical models

 .
 By using the formula 0 + factor(subj)

-, we remove the common intercept and force the model to estimate one intercept for each level of subj
+, the common intercept can be removed and the model is forced to estimate one intercept for each subj

 is converted to a factor so that brms